TheRegzi/TheRegzi/README.md

 My name is Regine, and I am a passionate web developer with a skill for creating elegant and efficient solutions.
 I thrive on turning complex problems into simple, beautiful designs.

-- 🎓 I started studying Front-end development at Noroff Vocational School in august 2023, and will finish in June 2025.
+- 🎓 I started studying Front-end development at Noroff Vocational School in august 2023, and finished in June 2025.
-- 🌱 I’ve learned about design, project planning, agile methods, HTML, CSS, and JavaScript, TypeScript, Node, Vite, Webpack and React at my studies.
+- 🌱 I’ve learned about design, project planning, agile methods, HTML, CSS, and JavaScript, TypeScript, Node, Vite, Webpack and React at my studies, + more.

 ### 🔧 Skills & Technologies